isovector/certainty-by-construction/src/book/Chapter1-Agda.lagda.md

 go.

 The associativity for `type:_→_`, on the other hand, is to the right.
-That means, given the type `type:A → B → C`, we must read it as `type:A → (B → C)`.
+That means, given the type `bind:A B C:A → B → C`, we must read it as `bind:A B C:A → (B → C)`.
 A literal interpretation of such a thing is a function that takes an `A` argument and *returns a function.* That returned function itself takes a `B` argument and then returns a `C`.
 At the end of the day, by the time we get a `C`, the function did indeed take two arguments: both an `A` and a `B`.

 What's nice about this encoding is that, unlike in most programming languages, we are not required to give every argument at once.
 In fact, we can